-The K-State Police Department command staff or the university president's cabinet may authorize a K-State Alerts notification that warns campus populations of the situation's location and provides precautionary actions.
+The K-State Police Department command staff or the EDG may authorize a K-State Alerts notification that warns campus populations of the situation's location and provides precautionary actions.

-As necessary, the assistant vice president/chief of police will notify the university president and president's cabinet of the situation, notifications authorized/issued (or not authorized/ issued), and any other actions taken.
+As necessary, K-State Police command staff will notify the university president and EDG of the situation, notifications authorized/issued (or not authorized/issued), and any other actions taken.